AUTHOR: Stacey Forrester

 Given the current opioid crisis in British Columbia, we are particularly concerned about the risks involved in consuming illicit substances.
 We encourage abstinence from drug use.

-In accordance with Canadian law, New Years Eve parties are going to be drug-free events.
-However we realize, regardless of the law, event policies, and the inherent dangers of illicit drug use, some may still choose to use these substances.
+In accordance with Canadian law, holiday parties are going to be drug-free events.
+However we realize, regardless of the law, event policies and the inherent dangers of illicit drug use, some may still choose to use these substances.
 Given this reality, it is our goal is to empower our peers to positively influence their own health and safety by providing some tools and information regarding harm reduction, year round.

 Harm reduction is an ongoing conversation with our community, our friends and with ourselves.
-To help you prepare for New Years Eve, and all the shows that 2019 has instore, we have prepared this Harm Reduction Check In.
+To help you prepare for the holiday, and all the shows in store, we have prepared this Harm Reduction Check In.
 For maximum benefit, please click through the links for more resources!

 Am I feeling like I need a break from late nights/ alcohol and other drugs?
 How am I feeling about my relationship to the party lately?
-Do I know where to access help if myself or my friends have a new year’s resolution of indulging less?
+Do I know where to access help if myself or my friends have the intention of indulging less?

 Am I planning on taking more than one substance?
 If so, am I aware of drug combinations to avoid?